sca-opdir/sca-opdir.github.io/pages/mydoc/mydoc_ia_chatgpt_fonctionnement.md

 can parallelize the computation of the network on a GPU because of the number of serial dependencies.
 (Serial meaning one-after-theother) -> cannot leverage power of GPUs (and later, other accelerators like Tensor Processing Units
 (TPUs)
+Forward and backward passes have O(sequence length) unparallelizable operations future RNN hidden states can’t be computed in full before past RNN hidden states have been computed

-2) linear interaction distance.
+3) linear interaction distance.

+ RNNs are unrolled “left-to-right”.
+• This encodes linear locality: a useful heuristic!
+• Nearby words often affect each other’s meanings
+• Problem: RNNs take O(sequence length) steps for distant word pairs to interact.
+O(sequence length) steps for distant word pairs to interact means:
+• Hard to learn long-distance dependencies (because gradient problems!)
+• Linear order of words is “baked in”; we already know linear order isn’t the right way to think about sentences…

    A related issue with RNNs is the difficulty with which distant tokens in a sequence can interact with each other.
 By interact, we mean that the presence of one token (already observed in the past) gainfully affects the processing of another token. e it can be difficult for networks to precisely